-As furthermore correctly stated in the Explanatory Memorandum to the Proposal, "public service obligations may be an appropriate instrument to promote services in areas and segments where otherwise freight transport would occur by road only".
-In our view, until the level playing field is fully achieved, there should be a clear legislative framework in place outlining how to establish public service obligations in rail freight transport and to provide respective compensation, for instance to support single wagon rail freight transport or combined transport.
-Therefore, we believe that to ensure full transparency and predictability, the updated text of the Railway Guidelines should contain a clear guidance for the Member States on how to design the PSO compensation for rail freight services in accordance with the State aid rules.
+CER especially welcomes the bridging of the gap between passenger and freight PSO services.
+In our view, there should be a clear legislative framework in place outlining how to establish public service obligations in rail freight transport and to provide respective compensation, for instance to support single wagon rail freight transport, combined transport or freight transport in geographical areas characterised by market failure (e.g. where the cost for rail infrastructure use is particularly higher than the cost for road).
+Single wagon load transport is especially in need of support as recent analysis found that, with few exceptions, its costs generally exceed revenues, making it unprofitable and uncompetitive against road and intermodal transport25.
+Therefore, we believe that to ensure full transparency and predictability, the new legal framework should contain a clear guidance for the Member States on how to design the PSO compensation for rail freight services in accordance with the State aid rules.